 Statement of Policy

-In keeping with their tax-exempt mission and community orientation, Bronson Methodist, Bronson LakeView and Bronson Battle Creek each acknowledge that all individuals are not equally capable of paying for healthcare services, either by themselves or through a third party insurance carrier.
-Bronson Methodist Hospital, Bronson LakeView Hospital Bronson Battle Creek Hospital each recognize their responsibility to offer care for persons in need, and therefore each hospital provides and promotes access to emergency or medically necessary services without regard to ability to pay.
-(BHG Board – approved Charitable, Community Benefit and Corporate Citizen’s Policies 9/15/89.)
+In keeping with their tax-exempt mission and community orientation, Bronson Methodist Hospital, Bronson LakeView Hospital and Bronson Battle Creek Hospital (collectively, “the Hospitals”) each acknowledge that all individuals are not equally capable of paying for healthcare services, either by themselves or through a third party insurance carrier.
+The Hospitals each recognize their responsibility to offer care for persons in need, and therefore the Hospitals each provide and promote access to emergency or medically necessary services without regard to ability to pay.

 This Medical Financial Assistance Policy (“Policy”) has been developed to ensure that financial assistance for emergency or medically necessary services is provided to eligible individuals.
 Regardless of eligibility determination, confidentiality of the information submitted and individual dignity will be maintained for all that seek financial assistance.

 Patients who can demonstrate that the payment of their hospital bill would be an unbearable hardship may apply for medical financial assistance pursuant to this Policy.
-This applies to all services that are billed under the Federal Tax I.D. numbers for Bronson Methodist, Bronson LakeView and Bronson Battle Creek.
-Referrals for medical financial assistance may originate from any member of the medical staff, Patient Relations, Pastoral Care, Medical Social Work, Employee in Crisis Committee or other hospital employees.
+This applies to all services that are billed under the Federal Tax I.D. numbers for the Hospitals.
+Referrals for medical financial assistance may originate from any member of the medical staff, Patient Relations, Pastoral Care, Medical Social Work, Employee in Crisis Committee or other employees of the Hospitals.